 - UC San Diego Division of Extended Studies medical insurance: $220

 - Books/Materials: Approximately $150-175 (Payment CANNOT be made in advance.
 Books and materials must be purchased upon arrival at UC San Diego.)

-* Part--time program not eligible for the Form I-20.
+*The 15-hour-per-week program does not qualify for the Form I-20.

 Interested in studying Online?